Connections-Business-Directory/Face-Detect/README.txt

 [Checkout the screenshots.](http://connections-pro.com/add-on/face-detect/)

-Here are other great extensions that enhance your expirence with the Connections Business Directory:
+Here are other great extensions that enhance your experience with the Connections Business Directory:

 Utility